Batter (walls): Historical uses

-Regional examples
+Examples

 Asia

 Architectural styles that often include battered walls as a stylistic feature include Indo-Islamic architecture, where it was used in many tombs and some mosques, as well as many forts in India.
 Tughlaqabad Fort in Delhi is a good example, built by Ghiyath al-Din Tughluq, whose tomb opposite the fort (illustrated above) also has a strong batter.
 In Hindu temple architecture, the walls of the large Gopurams of South India are usually battered, often with a slight concave curve.

 In the Himalayan region, battered walls are one of the typifying characteristics of traditional Tibetan architecture.
 With minimal foreign influence over the centuries, the region's use of battered walls are considered to be an indigenous creation and part of Tibet's vernacular architecture.
 This style of batter wall architecture was the preferred style of construction for much of Inner-Asia, and has been used from Nepal to Siberia.
 The 13-story Potala Palace in Lhasa, is one of the best known examples of this style and was named a UNESCO World Heritage Site in 1994.